alastairpatrick/qos/README.md

 Synchronization objects have affinity to a particular core.
 Affinity of a synchronization object cannot be changed after initialization.
-For tasks with affinity to the same core, operations on synchronization objects are faster and cause less inter-task priority inversion.
+For tasks with affinity to the same core, operations on synchronization objects are fast and cause less inter-task priority inversion.

 When a task with affinity to a different core encounters a synchronization object, it first migrates to the same core as the synchronization object, then performs the operation on the synchronization object, and finally migrates back.

+Events are an exception; a task can signal an event object without first migrating to the core with which the event object has affinity.
+Also, ISRs may directly signal event objects.
+Synchronization objects built atop event objects, such as single producer / single constumer queues, have similar capabilities.

 ### Priority Ceiling